How to Grow Citrus in Arizona: A Complete Guide

 - Use an organic fertilizer formulated for citrus.
 Citrus trees benefit from the additional micronutrients and minerals in this type of fertilizer.

-- Apply the correct amount of fertilizer depending on the age and size of the tree.
-Newly-planted citrus and citrus in the ground less than 2 years may not need additional fertilizer.
+- Apply the appropriate amount of fertilizer based on the tree’s age and size.
+Newly planted citrus and citrus in the ground for less than 2 years may not need additional fertilizer.

 - Water citrus well after fertilizing.
 Nitrogen in fertilizer can be lost if not watered into the soil.